datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 <p><strong>Required fields</strong>:</p>
 <ul>
 <li>Title: Title of the dataset.
 Make sure to be as descriptive as possible</li>
 <li>Author(s): Name, email address, institutional affliation of main researcher(s) involved in producing the data.
-If you include your <a href="http://orcid.org">ORCID</a>, we will request the ORCID registry auto-populate this publication on your ORCID profile</li>
+We will request the <a href="http://orcid.org">ORCID</a> registry auto-populate this publication on your ORCID profile</li>
 <li>Abstract: Short description of dataset</li>
 </ul>
 <p><strong>Optional fields</strong> (the more you describe your dataset, the wider the reach):</p>